phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_redirect_url
 ----------------
 This function can return a different url than get_url_.
-The url returned by this function, will be used to ``redirect()`` the user to when they mark the notification as read.
+The url returned by this function will be used to ``redirect()`` the user to when they mark the notification as read.
 Most commonly this url is the same as the url returned by get_url_, it even defaults to that.
 So if you do not want to provide a different *"mark read"*-url, you can omit this function.